This section contains information about current and recent travel, planning future travel, and travel insurance.

 If you had booked travel insurance on the University’s Business Travel Insurance policy before the FCO travel ban, the policy continues to provide cover for medical expenses.
 You should log into the Chubb portal and extend your cover as required.
 If you are unsure of the end date you require, please use 30 September 2020.

-Please note the University’s Business Travel Insurance policy only applies to employees and graduate students; undergraduate year abroad trips are not covered.
+Please note the University’s Business Travel Insurance policy with Chubb only applies to employees and graduate students; undergraduate year abroad trips are not covered under this policy.
+Any declared trip through Chubb will not be covered as they do not cover undergraduate students.

 If you are entitled to free healthcare in your current location, you must use the facilities provided before using the University’s insurance policy.